 - Dynamic binding

-When a method is invoked, if its method definition which is bind at compilation time by the compiler is only executed by JVM at run time, then it is called compile-time polymorphism or static binding, or early binding.
+When a method is invoked, if its method definition which is bound at compilation time by the compiler is only executed by JVM at run time, then it is called compile-time polymorphism or static binding, or early binding.

-When a method is invoked, the method definition which is bind at compilation time by the compiler is not executed at run time by JVM, instead, it is executed from the subclass based on the object stored in the referenced variable is called run time polymorphism/dynamic binding.
+When a method is invoked, the method definition which is bound at compilation time by the compiler is not executed at run time by JVM, instead, it is executed from the subclass based on the object stored in the referenced variable called run time polymorphism/dynamic binding.
 So java is dynamic.

 Java is compiled and interpreted:

 We know a programming language is either compiled or interpreted.
 But java combines both approaches.
 That’s why java is called a two-stage system.